Below is information regarding tax liens and the levy and tax sale process. Please note the following:

 - If you are interested in purchasing a property at tax sale, we strongly encourage you to seek professional advice before participating in the sale.

-- The Tax Commissioner's office will in no way be responsible for any misconceptions of the law or of procedures held by anyone, nor for any legal missteps taken by anyone in the tax sale process other than actions taken by the Tax Commissioner's office.
+- The Tax Commissioner's office is in no way responsible for any misconceptions of the law or of procedures held by anyone, nor for any legal missteps taken by anyone in the tax sale process other than actions taken by the Tax Commissioner's office.